karunmehta-aigp/ai-pm-delivery-toolkit/README.md

 Show how the recommendation changes if the top assumption is wrong.
 The memo supports the decision owner; it does not make the decision.
 ```

+**Sample output:**
+> Decision: RAG vs. fine-tune for the support bot.
+Recommendation: RAG — reversible, faster to iterate, no retraining cost.
+If the assumption "data changes weekly" is wrong, fine-tune becomes more attractive due to lower long-term latency.
 </details>

 <details>